 Extend the 3 Mile Trail: Safe Routes To School Goes To East Bay

-With four schools, a library, a BATA bus stop, a grocery store, and many other businesses, the 3 mile/Hammond intersection deserves better.
+With four schools, a library, a BATA bus stop, a grocery store, and many other businesses, the 3 Mile/Hammond area in East Bay township deserves better.
 Much better.

 Good news: we’re working on it.